airbr/golang-hugo-blog/content/posts/speculation-refresh.md

    - RUM
    - Cookie Consent
    - Speculation Rules API
+   - HTML
+   - CSS
 show_reading_time: false
-read_more_copy: Read about a little of whats going on under the hood
+read_more_copy: Read about a little of whats going on under the hood of Morganwebdev.org...
-blurb: About some updates to this website including a button component, Speculation Rules API and Cookie Banner Web Component
+blurb: About some updates to this website including a button component, trying out the Speculation Rules API and putting in place a Cookie Banner Web Component
 ---

 I have been working on a few changes to this website!